 Yoga is an ancient practice that brings together mind and body, incorporating breathing exercises, meditation and poses, all designed to encourage relaxation and reduce stress.
 Just what we need to pull ourselves out of our chairs and sofas, and not be slaves to our WFH desks.

-Ahead of International Yoga Day (21 June), check out these 10 reasons why learning yoga is good for you:
+To commemorate the United Nations' International Day of Yoga (21 June), check out these 10 reasons why learning yoga is good for you:

 1. Lowers stress levels